SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

     ![Register smartphone done](/images/users-guide/getting-started/getting-started-open-dashboard-done.png)

-{{< c8y-admon-info >}}
-For versions earlier than 10.6.6 or if you are unable to scan the QR code, see [Manual registration](/sensor-app/registering-the-sensor-app/#manual-registration).
-{{< /c8y-admon-info >}}

 You have connected your smartphone with the {{< sensor-app >}}.
-For information on how the app sends information to {{< product-c8y-iot >}} go to [Sending sensor data to the platform](/sensor-app/sending-sensor-data/) and on how to view sensor data go to [Viewing sensor data](/sensor-app/viewing-sensor-data/).
+For details on how the app sends information to {{< product-c8y-iot >}} go to [Sending sensor data to the platform](/sensor-app/sending-sensor-data/).
+For information on how to view sensor data go to [Viewing sensor data](/sensor-app/viewing-sensor-data/).

 ### Step 4: Customize the dashboard

+The Cockpit application in {{< product-c8y-iot >}} provides you with an unrestrained overview and the essential dashboards to monitor your IoT data according to your needs.
 The dashboard that was created from the last step can be edited and designed individually according to your needs.
 You can add, remove or change widgets being displayed here allowing you to visualize data emanating from your device or devices.
 For details on each widget type refer to [Widgets collection](/cockpit/widgets-collection/).
-The Cockpit application in {{< product-c8y-iot >}} provides you with an unrestrained overview and the essential dashboards to monitor your IoT data according to your needs.

-Follow the instructions below to customize the new dashboard of the device you registered in the last step.
+Follow the instructions below to customize the new dashboard of the device you registered in the previous step.

-1. In the Cockpit application, make sure the group or device is selected in the navigator.
-Click on the "SensorTag Dashboard" **Tab** on the superior part of the application.
+1. In the Cockpit application, select the device you created in the previous step (for example, your smartphone in the **Phones** group).
+Click the **SensorTag Dashboard** tab.
 2. Click **Edit** in the top menu bar to open the editor.

 ![Customize dashboard](/images/users-guide/getting-started/getting-started-tutorial-dashboard-customize.png)